sighupio/fury-kubernetes-networking/katalog/ip-masq/README.md

 This is useful in environments that expect to only receive packets from node IP addresses.

-You can read more about this in the following link [https://cloud.google.com/kubernetes-engine/docs][kubeengine-docs]
+You can read more about this at the following link [https://cloud.google.com/kubernetes-engine/docs][kubeengine-docs]

 ## Image repository and tag

-- `ip-masq` image:
+- `ip-masq-agent` image:
-  - `gcr.io/google-containers/ip-masq-agent-amd64:v2.5.0`.
+  - `k8s.gcr.io/networking/ip-masq-agent:v2.8.0`.
-- `ip-masq` repository:
+- `ip-masq-agent` repository:
   - [https://github.com/kubernetes-sigs/ip-masq-agent](https://github.com/kubernetes-sigs/ip-masq-agent).

 ## Requirements

 - Tested with Kubernetes >= `1.18.X`.
-- Tested with Kustomize = `v3.3.X`.
+- Tested with Kustomize = `v3.5.3`.

 ## Configuration

-Fury distribution `ip-masq` package is deployed with the following default configuration:
+The `ip-masq` package is deployed with the following [default configuration](config.yml):

 - `nonMasqueradeCIDRs`: as an empty list.
 - `resyncInterval`: set to 60 seconds.